replicatedhq/help-center/content/docs/kubernetes/packaging-an-application/programmable-preflight-checks.md

       path: /etc
 ```

-{{< linked_headline "Schema" >}}

-Add items to the `custom_requirements` section of your Replicated yaml using the following schema:

-{{< linked_headline "Requirement" >}}
+{{< linked_headline "Resource Specification" >}}

+Custom requirements are represented with the followings and properties.

+### Requirement

-The custom requirement resource is the primary resource for custom preflight checks.
-A requirement
-represents a single check that is to be performed during the installation and upgrade steps of the
+The requirement resource is the primary resource for Programmable Preflight Checks.
+A requirement represents a single check that is to be preformed during the installation and upgrade steps of the application lifecycle.
-application lifecycle.

 | **Name** | **Type** | **Required** | **Description** |
 |----------|----------|--------------|-----------------|